yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

 .. code-block:: bash

    $ inet_fingerprinttest -a --fingerprint-modules='"not fullPath=~**.wlan[*].mac.**"'

+Filtering makes the simulations run slower because the filter expression needs to be evaluated at all events.

 ..
 Then, update the fingerprints, make the change, and run the fingerprints again.